-In preparation for targeting, you must set up the Xilinx tool chain by invoking
+In preparation for targeting, you must set up the Xilinx tool chain by invoking the

-hdlsetuptoolpath.
+hdlsetuptoolpath function.
 For example:

 >> hdlsetuptoolpath('ToolName','Xilinx Vivado','ToolPath','C:\Xilinx\Vivado\2018.2\bin\vivado.bat');

 Start the targeting workflow by right-clicking the LTE_MIB_HDL subsystem and selecting HDL Code > HDL Workflow Advisor.

-In Step 1.1, select
+In Step 1.1, select the

 ZC706 and FMCOMMS5.
 Due to limited hardware resources, this example does not support ZedBoard and FMCOMMS2/3/4.

 Software Interface Library

-The library contains the AXI Interface block generated from the LTE_MIB_HDL subsystem.
-The data ports present on the Receiver block represent the streaming data interface between the FPGA user logic and the ARM.
-If you use the library blocks in your downstream models, any updates to your HDL subsystem are automatically propagated to this library and to your software generation models.
-In this example, the hardware generation model did not contain SDR transmit or receive blocks, so the parameters on these blocks are populated with default values.
+The library contains the AXI Interface block generated from the LTE_MIB_HDL subsystem and an AD936x Receiver block.
+The data ports of the receiver block represent the streaming data interface between the FPGA user logic and the ARM processor.
+Because the hardware generation model does not contain any SDR receiver blocks, the AD936x receiver block parameters are set with default values.

-Software Interface Model
+Template Software Interface Model

-zynq function with the following syntax to make sure that MATLAB is set up with the correct physical IP address of the radio hardware.
+Step 4.4 downloads the bitstream onto the device.
+Before continuing with this step, make sure that MATLAB is set up with the correct physical IP address of the radio hardware by calling the

 >> devzynq = zynq('linux','192.168.3.2','root','root','/tmp');